ergo-services/ergo/docs/basics/actor-model.md

 Go has goroutines and channels, which seem similar to actors and message passing.
 But there's a crucial difference: goroutines are not isolated.
 They can share memory, which means you still need locks and face the same concurrency challenges as traditional threading.

-Ergo Framework brings true actor model semantics to Go.
-Each process is an isolated actor.
-The framework enforces the constraint that actors don't share memory and communicate only through messages.
-This gives you the benefits of the actor model - no race conditions, simpler concurrent logic, natural distribution - while writing Go code.
+Ergo Framework brings actor model semantics to Go.
+Each process is an actor with its own goroutine and its own mailbox, and the only way in is a message.
+That buys you the benefits of the model - sequential logic inside an actor, concurrency between actors, natural distribution - while writing ordinary Go.

+One boundary the language cannot enforce for us, and it is worth knowing from the start: **memory isolation is a discipline the framework supports, not a constraint it imposes.** A message between two processes on the same node is handed over as the Go value it is, with no copy and no serialization.
+Send a map, a slice or a pointer and both processes then hold the same memory, and Go's race detector will say so.
+Only a message that crosses a node boundary is encoded, and the encoding is what makes the copy.

+So "no shared state" is yours to keep: send values rather than references, or treat a send as handing over ownership and stop touching what you sent.
+The framework ships a vet tool, `argus`, whose A1001 rule flags exactly this.

 The single-goroutine-per-actor constraint might seem limiting at first.
 In practice, it's liberating.
 You write sequential code within each actor, and concurrency emerges naturally from having many actors processing messages in parallel.